samyiin/IdentifierNameNormalization/README.md

 Obviously, it can also be that neither the split and the expansion are clear, and thus in most cases the result are not clear.

 **Previous attempts**:
 1. In "A large-scale investigation of local variable names in java programs: Is longer name better for broader scope variable?"
-2021, Aman use the method: given a soft word, generate all possible two-term-concatenation, see if we can find concatenation of two dictionary words (their dictionary also includes 200 common abbreviations).
+2021, Aman use the method: given a hard word, generate all possible two-term-concatenation, see if we can find concatenation of two dictionary words (their dictionary also includes 200 common abbreviations).
 (Limitation: what if the soft word is concatenation of more than two words?
 They claimed that such case doesn't exist in their data).
-2. In "Quantifying identifier quality: An analysis of trends" 2007, Lawrie used A greedy algorithm to identify soft words.
+2. In "Quantifying identifier quality: An analysis of trends" 2007, Lawrie used A greedy algorithm to identify hard words.
 It looks for the longest prefix and the longest suffix that are ’on a list’.
 The list of abbreviations includes domain abbreviations (e.g., alt for altitude) and programming abbreviations (e.g., txt for text and msg for message).
 (Limitation: This list of only about 200 common abbreviations, clearly does not contain all abbreviation used in the analyzed code. )
 3. In "Learning natural coding conventions" 2014, Allamanis used The aggressive splitting algorithm GenTest, which systematically generates all possible splits of an identifier and then scores them based on a set of features.
 The features and exact weightings can be found in the work of Lawrie et al. (Limitation: This is a more general approach than Aman, but it still limits to concatenation of two components.)
 4. In "Investigating naming convention adherence in java references" 2015, Butler tokenised the names with INTT.
 (Limitation: tokenization is certainly a better approach, not so much critisism here...
 The only thing we want to improve is adding common sense: for example, "throwable" should not be splitted to "throw" and "able")